FelixLusseau/OPM-Bot/README.md

   - `/fftag` : Shows the information of a not registered clan

 - Scheduled war report has been added to the bot !
 It will be sent every day from friday to monday at the reset hour in the clan war channel.
 - Scheduled `/ffrace` and `/ffattacks` with ping has been added to the bot !
-It will be sent every day from friday to monday at 01h00 and from Thurday to Sunday at 21h00 and 23h00 in the clan war channels.
+It will be sent every day from friday to monday at 09h00 and from Thurday to Sunday at 21h00 in the clan war channels.

 - Responds a link to the RoyaleAPI player profile when a player tag is sent in a room where the bot is present.
   Sends a screenshot of the player war history and the graph associated.